A low cost comb generator for frequency synthesis applicartions

 2. U501 is 74AC04 for best performance.
 It can be replaced with a 74HC04 with slightly loss in performance.
 Other logic families are not suitable.

-Refer to the photos below.
-Note that the actual output is 10dB higher because a 10dB attenuator is inserted (see above photo).
+Refer to fig.3 and fig.4 for test results.
+Note that the actual output is 10dB higher because a 10dB attenuator is inserted (see fig.2).
 The power at 200MHz which is the 10th harmonics is -10.3dBm which is a highly useful level.
 The power of the 20th harmonics (400 MHz) is -14.8dBm, which is still a useful level.

 There is a notch at 260 MHz (13th harmonics).
 This can be considered as an artifact.
 For 20th or higher harmonics, power drops off quickly.
 Anyway a PIN diode in no match to a SRD in terms of highest useful harmonics, but it is only a fraction of the cost.